-Aside from federal requirements, such as the Foreign Investment in Real Property Tax Act of 1980, as amended, there are few regulations of purchases and sales imposed at the State or local level.
-Although there may be requirements for the registration of a foreign corporation, foreign limited partnership or other entity under other applicable laws governing those entities (including the need for certain foreign entities to register if they are to own real property in Delaware), and although the tax laws may impose certain obligations, no State law obligates foreign entities that are purchasing or selling real estate to register that purchase or sale with any State or local agency.
-Other State laws should be reviewed, however, in order to determine the requirements with respect to registration of various entities.
+Aside from federal requirements, such as the Foreign Investment in Real Property Tax Act of 1980, as amended, there are few regulations of purchases and sales imposed at the state or local level.
+Although there may be requirements for the registration of a foreign corporation, foreign limited partnership, or other entity under other applicable laws governing those entities (including the need for certain foreign entities to register if they are to own real property in Delaware), and although the tax laws may impose certain obligations, no state law obligates foreign entities that are purchasing or selling real estate to register that purchase or sale with any state or local agency.
+Other state laws should be reviewed, however, in order to determine the requirements with respect to registration of various entities.
 Those might include the qualification of a foreign corporation to do business in the State or the filing of a "fictitious name" certificate for an entity in the Office of the Prothonotary of the county in which such entity will be owning and operating real estate.
-State environmental laws do not require registration or notice as part of real estate transfers, other than requirements that may apply to the transfer or change of ownership of facilities or equipment that are subject to operational permits.
+Generally, state environmental laws do not require registration or notice as part of real estate transfers, other than requirements that may apply to the transfer or change of ownership of facilities or equipment that are subject to operational permits.
+In 2008, the General Assembly enacted a statute governing the transfer or closure of a chemical or hazardous substance establishment that will impose requirements on the transferor and transferee of such an establishment.
+This statute is not effective until the applicable agency promulgates regulations, which has not occurred as of the date of this publication.

-II.
 LAND USE AND DEVELOPMENT

-Each of the three Delaware counties and most of the incorporated municipalities throughout the State have separate, and often very different, zoning, subdivision and land development regulations.
-The differences relate not only to different types of zoning classifications, but also to different procedures for rezonings, different types of development plan requirements, formats and procedures and different scopes of those various regulations.
-Delaware has virtually no State-wide land-use regulation other than environmental and environmental-related regulation (e.g., Underground Storage Tank Act, Coastal Zone Act, wetlands regulations, storm water management controls, etc.).
-The process of rezoning or obtaining subdivision or land development plan approvals is, therefore, primarily a localized process.
+Each of the three Delaware counties and most of the incorporated municipalities throughout the State have separate and often very different zoning, subdivision, and land development regulations.
+The differences relate not only to different types of zoning classifications, but also to different procedures for rezonings; different types of development plan requirements, formats, and procedures; and different scopes of those various regulations.
+Delaware has virtually no statewide land use regulation other than environmental and environmental-related regulation (e.g., Underground Storage Tank Act, Coastal Zone Act, wetlands regulations, storm water management controls, etc.).
+The process of rezoning or obtaining subdivision or land development plan approvals is, therefore, primarily a localized one.